zacnees3/getting-started-with-github-copilot/.github/steps/4-copilot-on-github.md

 ## Step 4: Using GitHub Copilot within a pull request

 Congratulations!
-You are finished with coding for this exercise.
+You are finished with coding for this exercise (and VS Code).
 Now it's time to merge our work. :tada: To wrap up, let's learn about two limited-access Copilot features that can speed up our pull requests!

 #### Copilot Pull Request Summaries